Streamdown Tailwind @source in monorepos

 - light/dark token differences barely show

-- no build errors, just weak syntax highlighting
+-mt-10,sticky, orjustify-endare missing from the generated CSS - no build errors, just weak syntax highlighting

 How to verify quickly